sitedata/checklyhq.com/site/content/docs/integrations/pagerduty.md

 Click **Finish integration** to save your settings and redirect you back to Checkly.
 ![set up checkly pagerduty integration step 3](/docs/images/integrations/pagerduty_step3.png)

 4. Back in Checkly, you should see your Pagerduty **integration credentials** reflected in the alert settings.
+Don't forget to hit **Save Pagerduty channel**

 ![set up checkly pagerduty integration step 4](/docs/images/integrations/pagerduty_step4.png)

 5. Checkly will trigger an incident in Pagerduty when checks fail and also mark them as resolved when the checks are passing again
 ![set up checkly pagerduty integration step 5](/docs/images/integrations/pagerduty_step5.png)

-If you want to change your Pagerduty integration, first remove it and then go through the setup steps again